KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 plt.show()
 ```

-Compared to the powerful 2D features, matplotlib's 3D plotting capabilities are
+Compared to the powerful 2D features, Matplotlib's 3D plotting capabilities are
 somewhat limited.
 Actually, for 3D plotting, it is often better to use other
 libraries, such as [Mayavi](https://docs.enthought.com/mayavi/mayavi/).